dgochenour-rti/qs_labs_cpp98/README.md

 Lab 7.
 Listeners and Waitsets

-  - Modify the subscriber code so that the read is done via a listener instead of the default waitset
+  - Modify the subscriber code so that the read is done via a waitset instead of the default listener
-  - don't forget to add the private count_ var in the listener class and update main while loop
-    - point out that the message from the listener is printing, but so is the sleep message from the waitset
-    - why isn't the data printing twice?
-    - after talking about this, remove the data_available mask to rerturn the the waitset
   - Note that the waitset is actually a better approach in terms of not blocking the DDS threads

 Lab 8.
 Reliability.